Meal Kits in Winnipeg, Regina, and Saskatoon 2026

 Almost seven percent of Manitoba and Saskatchewan residents are vegetarians or vegans.
 For them, most of the meal kit companies design plant-based meals in regular plans, and some offer vegetarian-only plans with an option to add proteins.

 The HelloFresh app or website makes choosing next week’s meals a fun meal-planning experience, as opposed to a never-ending chore.
 All of our recipes are saved on the app for future reference if we wanted to create them from scratch, and you could do the same.
 It’s also two-click easy to skip a week or two if we’re on vacation or just need to save a buck.
+(Still on the fence?
+Read our full take on whether HelloFresh is worth it.)

 Local Meal Kit Companies in Manitoba and Saskatchewan